asdf-vm/asdf/docs/plugins/create.md

   bin/foox
 ```

-#### bin/uninstall
+---

+### `bin/uninstall`

 Uninstalls a specific version of a tool.

-#### bin/list-legacy-filenames
+---

+### `bin/list-legacy-filenames`

 Register additional setter files for this plugin.
-Must print a string with a space-separated list of filenames.
+Must print a string with a
+space-separated list of filenames.

 ```shell
 .ruby-version .rvmrc
 ```

-Note: This will only apply for users who have enabled the `legacy_version_file` option in their `~/.asdfrc`.
+Note: This will only apply for users who have enabled the `legacy_version_file`

-#### bin/parse-legacy-file
+option in their `~/.asdfrc`.

+---

+### `bin/parse-legacy-file`

 This can be used to further parse the legacy file found by asdf.
+If
-If `parse-legacy-file` isn't implemented, asdf will simply cat the file to determine the version.
-The script will be passed the file path as its first argument.
-Note that this script should be **deterministic** and always return the same exact version when parsing the same legacy file.
-The script should return the same version regardless of what is installed on the machine or whether the legacy version is valid or complete.
-Some legacy file formats may not be suitable.
+`parse-legacy-file` isn't implemented, asdf will simply `cat` the file to
+determine the version.
+The script will be passed the file path as its first

-#### bin/post-plugin-add
+argument.
+Note that this script should be **deterministic** and always return
+the same exact version when parsing the same legacy file.
+The script should
+return the same version regardless of what is installed on the machine or
+whether the legacy version is valid or complete.
+Some legacy file formats may
+not be suitable.

+---

+### `bin/post-plugin-add`

-This can be used to run any post-installation actions after the plugin has been added to asdf.
+This can be used to run any post-installation actions after the plugin has been
+added to asdf.

-The script has access to the path the plugin was installed (`${ASDF_PLUGIN_PATH}`) and the source URL (`${ASDF_PLUGIN_SOURCE_URL}`), if any was used.
+The script has access to the path the plugin was installed
+(`${ASDF_PLUGIN_PATH}`) and the source URL (`${ASDF_PLUGIN_SOURCE_URL}`), if any
+was used.

 See also the related hooks: